Wake Forest University Department of Counseling

 Course Description

-This course focuses on expanding the development of your counseling skills (as begun in CNS 737), with a particular emphasis on the knowledge, skills, and awareness needed to work effectively with clients who may be in crisis.
-The advanced component of this class is understanding when and why you use a particular skill.
-To better assist your clients in the future, this course will also place a high priority on each student’s ability to develop a greater sense of self-awareness and introspection.
-You will also learn how to help a client identify goals and understand the five stages of changes.
-A central element of counseling, and specifically crisis intervention, is sitting with, holding, and tolerating intense emotional experiences, this course will enhance your own ability to experience, and assist others in experiencing, a full range of human emotions.
+This course focuses on expanding the development of students' counseling skills (as begun in CNS 737), with a particular emphasis on the knowledge, skills, and awareness needed to work effectively with clients who may be in crisis.
+The advanced component of this class is understanding when and why to use a particular skill.
+To better assist students' clients in the future, this course will also place a high priority on each student’s ability to develop a greater sense of self-awareness and introspection.
+Students will also learn how to help a client identify goals and understand the five stages of changes.
+A central element of counseling, and specifically crisis intervention, is sitting with, holding, and tolerating intense emotional experiences, this course will enhance students' ability to experience, and assist others in experiencing, a full range of human emotions.

 Course Objectives